BHQST/3301/PI_Mobi/README.md

     >
     > 3301

-- This was the start.
 Take notice of the user name.
 Also at the 33 second mark is a QR code.

 ![314](Solves/314_qr.png)